vishalroy2198/vishalroy2198/README.md

 ## 👨🏻‍💻 &nbsp;About Me
+👨🏻‍💻 &nbsp; I currently work at [Credit Saison India](https://creditsaison.in/) as a Backend Engineer.

-💡 &nbsp;I'm a Computer Science and Software Engineer who has spent 2+ years building scalable distributed systems and optimisation engines.\
+💡 &nbsp;I'm a Computer Science and Software Engineer who has spent 3+ years trying to build scalable distributed systems and optimising engines.\
 🎓 &nbsp;I'm an alumnus of [Birla Institute Of Technology, Mesra](https://www.bitmesra.ac.in/).
 A proud BiTian :D \
 🌱 &nbsp;The brain fascinates me and you had me at Computational Neuroscience.\
 🌱 &nbsp;The space is where we are headed, and that just might save us from impending doom.\